redrick/rails_template/README.md

 * Discover and use more of adminLTE cool stuff
 * Yarn packages (ton of then either missing or not working...)
 * Translations... hardcoded stuff all over the place...
-* Test out and correct docker so could be used...
 * And much more I will discover...

 # Contributing